DaoCloud/DaoCloud-docs/docs/en/docs/skoala/gateway/index.md

     - Gateway name: contains a maximum of 63 letters, digits, hyphen (-) and must start and end with a letter or number character.
 The name cannot be changed after the gateway is created.
     - Deploy cluster: Select the cluster to deploy the gateway in.

-        > If the target cluster does not appear in the optional list, you can go to the [Integrate](../../kpanda/user-guide/clusters/integrate-cluster.md) or [Create](../../kpanda/user-guide/clusters/create-cluster.md) cluster in the container management module and set the [The cluster or namespace under the cluster is bound to the current workspace ](../../../ghippo/user-guide/workspace/quota/#_4) through the global management module.
+        > If the target cluster does not appear in the optional list, you can go to the [Integrate](../../kpanda/user-guide/clusters/integrate-cluster.md) or [Create](../../kpanda/user-guide/clusters/create-cluster.md) cluster in the container management module and set [the cluster or namespace under the cluster is bound to the current workspace](../../ghippo/user-guide/workspace/quota.md#binding-namespace-to-workspace) through the global management module.

-    - Namespace (deployment) : Select the namespace in which to deploy the gateway.
+    - Namespace (deployment): Select the namespace in which to deploy the gateway.
 Only one gateway can be deployed in a namespace.
-    - Environment check : After the cluster and namespace are selected, the system automatically detects the installation environment.
+    - Environment check: After the cluster and namespace are selected, the system automatically detects the installation environment.
 If the check fails, the system displays the cause and operation suggestions.
 You can perform operations as prompted.
-    - Namespace (jurisdiction) : Sets which namespaces can be governed by the new gateway.
+    - Namespace (jurisdiction): Sets which namespaces can be governed by the new gateway.
 Specifies the namespace of the default jurisdiction gateway.
 Supports managing multiple namespaces at the same time.
 A namespace cannot be managed by two gateways at the same time.

         ![fill in the basic configuration](https://docs.daocloud.io/daocloud-docs-images/docs/en/docs/skoala/gateway/images/gw-create02.png)